mbridak/not1mm/README.md

 ## Recent Changes

+- [24-9-10-2] Removed mapping of FM to PH in the ARRL VHF Cabrillo logs
 - [24-9-10-1] ft8_watcher now used default WSJT-X Multicast address and port.
 - [24-9-10] Add WSJT FT8/4 and fldigi support to ARRL VHF.
 - [24-9-9] Add IARU R1 Fieldday CW and SSB.